IjzerenHein/react-native-shared-element/README.md

 ## Changes in maintenance

 Both [react-native-shared-element](https://github.com/IjzerenHein/react-native-shared-element) and [react-navigation-shared-element](https://github.com/IjzerenHein/react-navigation-shared-element) are always looking for new Maintainers.
 It is no longer possible for me (@author) to maintain these repositories.
 Please reach out to [me personally](mailto:hrutjes@gmail.com) if you have ideas or suggestions.
-You can also reach out to [Aleks](mailto:desmurs.linczewska@gmail.com) who is currently the main maintainer of this library.

 > Read the [full statement here](https://github.com/IjzerenHein/react-navigation-shared-element/issues/14#issuecomment-1081601310).